akabbas/JobPulse/PLUGIN_ARCHITECTURE_SUMMARY.md

-# 🚀 JobPulse Plugin Architecture Refactoring - COMPLETED
+# 🚀 JobPulse Plugin Architecture Refactoring - FOUNDATION COMPLETE

 ## ✅ What Has Been Accomplished